 During the Spring of 2002 the Department of Health Education and Promotion, School of Health and Human Performance, East Carolina University under a contract from the North Carolina Department of Public Instruction, surveyed principals and health education teachers in randomly selected schools containing any grades 6-12 regarding the nature of health education programs in their schools.
 Two survey instruments were mailed to each principals and teacher and each selected school.
-The School Health Education Profile Surveys developed by the Division of Adolescent and School Health, Centers for Disease Control and Prevention (CDC) in collaboration with representatives of 75 states, local and territorial departments of education.
+The School Health Education Profile Surveys developed by the Division of Adolescent and School Health, Centers for Disease Control and Prevention (CDC) in collaboration with representatives of 75 state, local and territorial departments of education.
 These instruments were specifically designed to monitor the status of school health education, including education to prevent HIV infection, STD, and other important health problems, at the middle/junior high school and senior high school levels.
-A work group selected by the Healthful Living section of the NC Department of Public Instruction developed supplemental instruments for both principals and teachers.
+Supplemental instruments were developed for both principals and teachers by a work group selected by the Healthful Living section of the NC Department of Public Instruction.
 These questionnaires provided a more in-depth look at several of the areas addressed on the School Health Education Profile Surveys.